Port of Trieste: The Porto Vecchio

 The warehouses were initially equipped with cranes, elevators, hoists and other lifting equipment, which were used for goods loading and unloading and were hydraulically operated.
 The buildings of the first and second groups have a perron (a raised platform, about 1 meter high, used to perform loading and unloading operations with railway cars), while those of the third group, erected in more recent years (at the beginning of 1900), show entrance doors at ground level as well.

 The architectural features of these monumental buildings lie in the vertical and horizontal lines along the facades, in the geometric definition of the basements, the doors, the windows and all the elements of the architectonic language of this complex.

 Along the facade, the horizontal lines (the stringcourses, for instance) give the buildings a longitudinal appearance, while the vertical lines (pilaster strips and avant-corpses) create interruptions.
 Through the harmonisation of the lines, the structural elements take up an architectural character.
 The main body of the facades, from the base to the superstructure, shows unity and dimensional value.

 At the time of the construction, decorating was achieved through the use of different finishing materials and the work of master decorators and stone-dressers.
 Cornices, modillions, capitals, basements, windowsills and avant-corpses made of different materials produce a suggestive effect, which is enhanced by the materials' natural colours creating a uniform chromatic impression.

 Grey cast-iron mullions are a distinctive feature of hangars' ground floors.

 Each building is an example of the technical architecture at the end of the 19th century, a period of transition for the construction principles and configuration of maritime structures, which were adjusting to a defensive function and to the new trend of equipment mechanisation.

 Warehouse 26

 Warehouse 26, a monumental building, covers an area of 9,000 sq.m., with a face of about 244m, an underground floor used as a cellar, a ground floor, three higher floors and a garret.
 It was completed in 1893.

 Because of the length of the building the design included two main stairs leading to the higher floors, seven elevators, eight lifts and two internal hatchways connected with the cellar.

 The archivolt interrupts the monotonous shape of the windows, while the design of the main facade is consistent with the other buildings.

-The turrets above the finishing cornices, the richly decorated mansards and the clock tower enhance the sumptuousness of this warehouse.
+The warehouse features turrets above the finishing cornices, decorated mansard roofs, and a clock tower as part of its architectural design.
 The rows of cast-iron mullions and the avant-corpses give the whole building an extraordinary perspective.